ericgarciaresearch/RAMeN/README.md

 |S040715_1  |   76527 | 76527 | 75781 | 75753 | 75753 | 75753 | 0.97 | 0.04 | 0.00 | 0.00|
 |S040715_2  |   48762 | 48762 | 48407 | 48381 | 48381 | 48381 | 0.73 | 0.05 | 0.00 | 0.00|

-Review your table and look for read flags or disernable patterns.
+Here, large read flags or other patterns can be discernible.
+Yet, RAMeN provides a script that automatically visualizes the read fate during preprocess

-* We will then visualize the read fate processing this tsv file with the R script **plot_preprocess_results.R**
+* the R script **plot_preprocess_results.R**

 &nbsp;
 &nbsp;

-**Ploting Read Summary**
+**Ploting Read Summaries**

-Now that the output of `check_dimer.sh` and `run_preprocess_summaries.sh` have been created, it is time to use R. Use the following custom Rscript and R markdown code to visualize plots and generate a report where you can easily determine if patterns exist.
+Now that the output of `check_dimer.sh` and `run_preprocess_summaries.sh` have been created, it is time to use R. Use RAMeN's custom Rscript and R markdown code to visualize plots and generate a report where you can easily determine if patterns exist.

 ```
 RAMeN/bin/plot_preprocess_results.R